ramonyC/FadeBlizzardBars/README.md

 # FadeBlizzardBars
-Simple add-on to hide or apply click-through on in-game Blizzard Action Bars
+Simple add-on to fade or apply click-through on in-game Blizzard Action Bars